Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Simulated samples

-The signal and relevant background processes are modelled with samples of Monte Carlo simulated events.
-The signal samples with a \PH produced through gluon-gluon fusion (\ggH), vector boson fusion (VBF), or in association with a \PW or \PZ vector boson (denoted as $\PW\PH$ or $\PZ\PH$, or \VH when combined) are generated at next-to-leading order (NLO) in perturbative quantum chromodynamics (QCD) with the \POWHEG 2.0~\cite{Nason:2004rx,Frixione:2007vw, Alioli:2010xd, Bagnaschi:2011tu, Nason:2009ai, Jezo:2015aia, Granata:2017iod} event generator.
-The \PH production mechanism is configured to only produce scalar Higgs bosons, as opposed to pseudoscalar Higgs bosons or mixed couplings; the latter scenarios would also affect various properties of the production, for example the production rate and the topology of associated jets when present.
 The distributions of the Higgs boson's transverse momentum (\pt) and of the jet multiplicity are reweighted to match the predictions at next-to-NLO (NNLO) accuracy obtained from full phase space calculations with the \POWHEG \textsc{nnlops} (version 1) generator~\cite{Hamilton:2013fea,Hamilton:2015nsa}.
 The decay of the \PH does not depend on its production.
 The description of the decay of the \PH to \PGt leptons is obtained using the \PYTHIA generator version 8.230~\cite{Sjostrand:2014zea}.
 These samples are simulated without accounting for the \PGt spin correlations.
 After the samples have been generated, the \TAUSPINNER package~\cite{Przedzinski:2018ett} is used to calculate event weights that can be applied to the simulated signal samples to model \PGt polarisation effects for a boson with \CP-mixing angles of 0, 45, and $90^{\circ}$.
 There is no normalisation effect from the reweighting procedure, \ie the integrated \HTT cross section of the signal samples is invariant under rotations in \phitt.
 All 2016 samples are generated with the NNPDF3.0~\cite{Ball_2015} NLO parton distribution functions (PDFs), while the NNPDF3.1~\cite{Ball_2017} NNLO distributions are used for 2017--2018.

 The \MGvATNLO~\cite{Alwall:2014hca} generator (version 2.6.0) is used for processes involving a \PZ or \PW boson and up to four outgoing partons generated with the matrix element, and these processes are denoted \Zjets and \Wjets, respectively.
 Processes involving \PW bosons originating from top quark decays are not considered in these samples.
 They are simulated at leading order (LO) with the MLM jet matching and merging approach~\cite{Alwall:2007fs}.
 The same generator is used at NLO for diboson production, whereas \POWHEG 2.0 (1.0) is used for top quark-antiquark pair production~\cite{Alioli:2011as} and single top quark production (associated with a \PW boson)~\cite{Re:2010bp, Frederix:2012dh}.
 The generators are interfaced with \PYTHIA to model the parton showering and fragmentation, as well as the decay of the \PGt leptons.
 The \PYTHIA parameters that affect the description of the underlying event are set to the {CUETP8M1} tune~\cite{Khachatryan:2015pea} in 2016, and {CP5} tune~\cite{Sirunyan_2020_CP5} in 2017--2018.